swaptacular/swpt_accounts/protocol.rst

 transfer_message : string
-   MUST contain the value of the ``transfer_message`` field from the `FinalizePreparedTransfer`_ message that committed the transfer.
+   MUST contain the value of the ``transfer_message`` field from the `FinalizeTransfer`_ message that committed the transfer.

 transfer_flags : int32
    Various bit-flags characterizing the transfer.
 Server